Nickelodeon's Biggest Scandals Ever

 An animator's inappropriate behavior

 Early in his career, animator Chris Savino worked on several '90s Nickelodeon classics, including "The Ren & Stimpy Show," "Rocko's Modern Life," and "Angry Beavers."
-After working years in animation in a variety of different studios, he created the Nickelodeon animated series "The Loud House" in 2016, which quickly became the most watched kids' cartoon on TV.
+After working years in animation in a variety of different studios, he created the Nickelodeon animated series, "The Loud House," in 2016, which quickly became the most watched kids' cartoon on TV at the time.

 Savino responded to his accusers in a since-deleted Facebook post (via Deadline), saying that he was "deeply sorry and ashamed."
 He also acknowledged how "the impact of [his] actions and communications created an unacceptable environment."
 He was fired from Nickelodeon and suspended from The Animation Guild for one year.
 "The Loud House" continued production without Savino and still enjoys success including a 6th season and a Netflix movie.